steveSK/arquillian-ejb-test-plugin/README.md

 1. First add your project as a dependency to arquillian-ejb-plugin
 2. Add your EJB interfaces to ArquillianTest class
 3. create a deployment.xml with all dependencies
+4. configure arquillian in arquillian.xml
-4. write tests by inheritting from ArquillianTest
+5. write tests by inheritting from ArquillianTest